Boavizta/boagent/README.md

 Depending or your setup, specify the endpoint to be used with the environment variable `BOAVIZTAPI_ENDPOINT`, see [Configuration](#Configuration).

+Ensure that the version of BoaviztAPI SDK installed (see `requirements.txt`) is the same as the version of the API running the endpoint you use.

 ### Scaphandre TO BE IMPROVED

 To get power consumption metrics, you need scaphandre runnig in the background, with the json exporter.
 This will write power metrics to a file, that Boagent will read :